Stop Making Fluency Harder Than It Needs to Be

 We persist with phonics-style decoding practice long after children have cracked the code.
 We push them into texts that are "appropriately challenging" when what they actually need is appropriately easy.

 For the many children who know their sounds but find "age-appropriate" texts laborious, try this: make it easier, not harder.
+It starts with assessing fluency to identify which children need this approach.

 References